mailjet/mailjetBundle/README.md

 * Moar tests...
 * handle when user changes email
-* MANAGING LIST SUBSCRIPTIONS FOR A SINGLE CONTACT ( /CONTACT/$ID/MANAGECONTACTSLISTS )
-* MANAGING AND UPLOADING MULTIPLE CONTACTS ( /CONTACT/MANAGEMANYCONTACTS )
-* MANAGING CONTACTS THROUGH CSV UPLOAD
+* Unit Synchronize User

 ## MailJet issues

 * How to change user email? (workaround: remove old, add new...)
-* Event API/webhook: how to synchronize subscribe event from admin or form ith our app? (available sent, open, click, bounce, spam, blocked, unsub)
+* Event API/webhook: how to synchronize specific contact subscribe event ? (available sent, open, click, bounce, spam, blocked, unsub)

+## Contributing

+If you want to contribute to this project, look at [over here](CONTRIBUTING.md)